 The vast majority of job openings will continue to be in hospitals.
 However, a growing number of openings are expected to be outside of hospitals, especially in home health care services, offices of physicians or other health practitioners, consumer-goods rental firms, or in the employment services industry as a temporary worker in various settings.

-The latest data from the Annual Report of Current Status is posted on the CoARC website.
+The latest data from the Annual Report of Current Status is posted on the CoARC Outcomes webpage.

 In addition to Mercyhurst's standard requirements for associate degree admission, which include a high school diploma, a minimum GPA of 2.5, and either an ACT, SAT or MNE Placement Test score, individuals applying for admission to the respiratory therapist program are subject the following standards: